-Through sponsorship of schools, we aim to educate young people about the plight of the honeybee, and inspire them to help restore the depleted population.
+Through school sponsorship, we aim to educate young people about the plight of the honeybee, and inspire them to help restore the depleted population.
 This initiative also offers students the chance to join a school beekeeping club to learn to look after the bees as well as teaching marketing and fundraising skills so students can sell their own branded honey.

-One of the schools we have partnered up with is Trinity High School in Rutherglen, South Lanarkshire, which has received two bee hives from us.
+We've partnered up with Trinity High School in Rutherglen, South Lanarkshire, which has received two bee hives from us.
 We’ve also created an area of wild flowers and habitat for insects adjacent to two hives we’ve sponsored at our Glasgow depot.
-Our staff are enjoying the opportunity to learn about bees from a local beekeeper, and some have been given the chance to become our resident beekeepers.
+Our colleagues are enjoying the opportunity to learn about bees from a local beekeeper, and some have been given the chance to become our resident beekeepers.
 In the longer term, we’ll look to introduce hives at more of our sites.